Mis à jour le 25 January 2022.

 Class B: the forgotten one

 Electronic components in class B amplifiers work at 50% capacity when the amplifier is at its resting point.
 Created after class A amplification, it was thus called class B. This type of amplification is more efficient than class A amplification but has a much higher output distortion rate.
 Class B amplifiers are less musical than their class A counterparts.
 Today, it is very uncommon for manufacturers to use this type of amplification for hi-fi or home cinema amplifiers.

 Class AB: the best of both worlds

 Class AB amplifiers are very frequently used today and set the operating point of their components midway between the 100% of class A and 50% of class B. Depending on the power of the input signal, the amplifier functions in class A or class B. This type of amplifier is widely used in the hi-fi world.
 Class AB is therefore a combination of class A and class B.

 Class D: high efficiency

 Class D amplification implies two resting points, with one set at 0% and the other at 100%.
 Technologically sophisticated, these amplifiers have a very high efficiency rate which allows manufacturers to use low-capacity power components.
 Class D amplifiers have a very low power consumption and used to lack in musicality.
-Today, many hi-fi amplifiers and home cinema receivers (Pioneer) are class D and offer a great sound, notably amplifiers used for wireless speakers.
+Today, many hi-fi amplifiers and AV receivers are class D and offer a great sound, notably amplifiers used for wireless speakers.
 This type of amplification is also used for many subwoofers, in which case it provides excellent results.

 Note: there are other amplification classes (C for example), but these are not used for high-fidelity purposes.